-Employing similar methodologies, SCHHC analyzed its own hospital data (OSHPD, 2017) specific to each of the identified health needs from the 2016 CHNA: behavioral health, cancer, cardiovascular disease, Type 2 diabetes, obesity, and senior health (now termed aging concerns).
-In addition, hospital data for unintentional injury were analyzed.
-Patients included in the analysis were SDC residents with an ambulatory visit, ED visit, or inpatient discharge at SCHHC in calendar year (CY) 2017.
-Please refer to Appendix H for the complete SCHHC data analysis conducted for the 2019 CHNA.
-Further, SCHHC cancer registry data were also pulled as part of the quantitative analysis specifically for cancer.
+Employing similar methodologies, SMC analyzed its own hospital data (OSHPD, 2017) specifically for the identified health need of behavioral health (including substance use) from the 2016 CHNA.
+This particular focus is due to SMC's role and services as a medically-supervised substance use recovery hospital.
+Patients included in the analysis were SDC residents with an ambulatory visit or inpatient discharge at SMC in calendar year (CY) 2017.
+Please refer to Appendix H for the complete SMC data analysis conducted for the 2019 CHNA.

-In addition, SCHHC utilized the CNI to identify the most vulnerable and under-resourced communities within its service area.
+In addition, SMC utilized the CNI to identify the most vulnerable and under-resourced communities within its service area.
 Further, Sharp overlaid hospital discharge data for CVD, Type 2 diabetes and behavioral health on top of CNI data to analyze the connection between these specific chronic health conditions and under-resourced communities in SDC.
-This information will further assist in the development of SCHHC programs to meet community needs in the areas of greatest disparity and inequity.
-Please refer to Section 4: Community Defined for additional detail on SCHHC's application of CNI data.
+This information will further assist in the development of SMC programs to meet community needs in the areas of greatest disparity and inequity.
+Please refer to Section 4: Community Defined for additional detail on SMC's application of CNI data.